sadmanca/2023-fall-ece344-documentation/docs/00-setup.md

 ```

 Instead of typing `<USERNAME>`, type the username you picked.
-Congratulations, that command just added your user to the group of trusted
+That command just added your user to the group of trusted users that can use the
-users that can use the `sudo` command.
+`sudo` command, you're all powerful now.
 While we're the root user, let's update the system.
 Type the following command: